SgtAlexis/SgtBot/docs/README.md

 	- `/channel-event-disable event:(all)`
 	- `/channel-event-enable event:SteamGamesHistoricalLowPrices`

-Done, you will now save some money by only buying _Steam_ games at best prices!
+Done!
+You will now save some money by only buying _Steam_ games at the best prices!

 ## How to configure _Sgt.
 Bot_ to only receive messages about drops for the _PAYDAY 2_ game on _Twitch_?

-- First, subscribe the channel where you want to receive event messages:
+- First, subscribe to the channel where you want to receive event messages:
 	- `/channel-subscribe`

 - To include only the _PAYDAY 2_ game, you need to exclude them all and then include only the desired game: